andrewrech/antigen.garnish/README.md

 result %>% str
 ```

-#### Directly calculate IEDB score and dissimilarity for a list of sequences
+#### Directly calculate foreignness score and dissimilarity for a list of sequences

 ```r
 library(magrittr)